Hendrixer/fullstack-v2-instructions/lessons/04-routes-and-pages/B-root-layouts.md

-Both of our layouts use have a glass page UI component that we have yet to make.
+Both of our layouts use a glass pane UI component that we have yet to make.
 Let's create that in the components dir.

 ```tsx
 import clsx from "clsx";